dodgymike/hackrf-wiki/Updating-Firmware.md

 > make program

 After a few seconds, three LEDs should start blinking.
 This indicates that the CPLD has been programmed successfully.
 You may now unplug Jawbreaker and reboot it normally.

+If cpldjtagprog fails, LED2 should illuminate (and not blink).
+If this happens, unplug Jawbreaker and try again.

 # Recovering the SPI Flash Firmware